Piraeus Visit on 21 September 2020

 A view of the FLYINGCAT 6 while she is seen resting in Piraeus.

 A view of the POSIDON HELLAS, just after she had docked in Piraeus.
-She serves the Piraeus-Aegina-Agistri-Methana-Poros line, thus making her the only ship of the Saronic Ferries joint venture to operate in all of tis destinations.
+She serves the Piraeus-Aegina-Agistri-Methana-Poros line, thus making her the only ship of the Saronic Ferries joint venture to operate in all of its destinations.

 The POSIDON HELLAS seen in Piraeus.
 She was bought by 2way Ferries in 2015, after having operated for Hellenic Seaways for ten years.
 Interestingly, 2way Ferries was the successor company of Poseidon Consortium Shipping, which ended service in 1999 after it was taken over by Minoan Flying Dolphins.
-The company was owned by the Papaïoannidis family, which today operates 2way Ferries.
+The company was owned by the Papaïoannidis family, which today owns and operates 2way Ferries.

 The DIONISIOS SOLOMOS seen in Piraeus, right before leaving for the Western Cyclades.